Former Taiwan ally Nauru re-establishes diplomatic ties with China

 Taiwan's 12 remaining diplomatic allies include the Vatican, Guatemala and Paraguay, plus Palau, Tuvalu and the Marshall Islands in the Pacific.

-Taiwan’s presidential office said president-elect Lai Ching-te, currently vice-president, spoke on Jan 24 with Marshall Islands President Hilda Heine and invited her to attend his inauguration on May 20.
+Taiwan's presidential office said president-elect Lai Ching-te, currently vice president, spoke on Wednesday with Marshall Islands President Hilda Heine and invited her to attend his inauguration on May 20.

 After Nauru said it was cutting ties with Taiwan, the Marshall Islands offered its firm support to Taipei.

-Taiwan’s presidential office said Ms Heine assured Mr Lai that relations are “rock solid” and she was grateful for Taiwan’s development aid.
+Taiwan's presidential office said Heine assured Lai that relations are "rock solid" and she was grateful for Taiwan's development aid.